acroos/acroos.github.io/_posts/2020-06-04-mind-sweep-and-the-perils-of-cognitive-load.md

 <br />

-#### lets get started
+### lets get started

 [A simple YouTube search](https://www.youtube.com/results?search_query=guided+mind+sweep) will give plenty of results for a guided mind sweep.
 A host mentions topics that are meant to trigger thoughts for collecting.
 Before jumping right in, make sure you've got some time, a relatively quiet environment, and something to write on.

+#### collect

 Once you're ready to go, start a video and just write down everything that comes to mind.  "buy dog food", "review <TEAMMATE>'s pull reqeust", "when is <FRIEND>'s birthday?" have all been on lists of mine in the past.

+#### process

 Once we've collected everything, the next step is to give each item a little attention.
 For each item, we'll take two steps: (1) define/detail and (2) categorize.
 I should note, it's also okay to look at an item and just throw it out; maybe something came to mind and now that it's been written donwn it needs no more attention.